atom/atom/docs/upgrading/upgrading-your-package.md

 ## Views

-### The Old

 Previous to 1.0, views in packages were baked into Atom core.
 These views were based on jQuery and `space-pen`.
-They look something like this:
+They looked something like this:

 ```coffee
 {$, TextEditorView, View} = require 'atom'